aayushthakur17/UBC-food/readme.md

 # UBC FOOD

 ## What is this?
-The goal of this project is to create a one-stop platform for UBC students and faculty to access menus and food services information, share feedback, and promote a healthy and collaborative approach to on-campus dining.
+The goal of this project is to create a one-stop platform for university students and faculty to access menus and food services information, share feedback, and promote a healthy and collaborative approach to on-campus dining.